OpenEvalProject/evals/manuscripts/elife-00243/v1/manuscript.md

 ## Abstract

-The response of S. pombe , also known as fission yeast, to misfolded proteins involves mechanisms that have not been observed in other species.
+The response of S. pombe, also known as fission yeast, to misfolded proteins involves mechanisms that have not been observed in other species.